-The land use strategy implements the vision for the Springbank ASP by detailing the physical organization of land uses in the Springbank Plan area as identified onMap 05.
+The land use strategy implements the vision for the North Springbank ASP by detailing the physical organization of land uses in the Plan area as identified on Map 05.
 The strategy identifies general land uses, the approximate boundaries of the land use areas, and the policies that inform the development in each area.

-The land use strategy provides for a comprehensively planned community in Springbank that reflects its existing country residential and agricultural base, but also moves towards alternative development forms.
-Outside of the community core along Range Road 33, where institutional uses and local services cluster, the residential areas of Springbank will continue to develop in the traditional country residential and new Cluster Residential forms, providing a range of opportunities for rural living.
-Surrounding the Springbank Airport, regional business services will continue to develop, providing regional and national business services and local and regional employment opportunities, in addition to contributing to the County's fiscal goals.
+The land use strategy provides for a comprehensively planned community in North Springbank that reflects its existing country residential and agricultural base, but also moves towards alternative development forms.
+The residential areas of Springbank will continue to develop in the traditional country residential and new Cluster Residential forms, providing a range of opportunities for rural living.
+Surrounding the Springbank Airport, regional business services will continue to develop, providing regional and national business services and local and regional employment opportunities, in addition tocontributing to the County's fiscal goals.
+Surrounding the Springbank Airport, regional business services will continue to develop and serve the local and regional market, provide local and regional employment opportunities, and contribute to the County's fiscal goals.
 The Highway 1 intersections are also identified as nodes for the growth of further business services.
-Special Planning Areas 1 through 5 along the municipal boundary with Calgary will require strong intermunicipal collaboration to establish development criteria.
-To the west, Future Expansion Areas 1 and 2 will provide opportunities for future growth, with timelines dictated by the availability of servicing, improvements to transportation infrastructure, collaboration with the City of Calgary, and market conditions.
+To the west, the Future Expansion Area will provide opportunities for future growth, with timelines dictated by criterion including the availability of servicing, improvements to transportation infrastructure, collaboration with The City of Calgary, and market conditions.